Overview

 Propagating solid work-ethic, daily training regimens also promote the understanding that skills acquisition in the gym involve characteristics necessary for achievement outside the gym.
 And whether or not one encounters genuine success within the sport, the process of trial and error of its own accord imparts critical life lessons to include learning the value of patience, poise, and dedication.

 As to the competitive nature of what is essentially a combat sport, amateur boxing diminishes one’s fear so that practitioners develop an innate ability to function under adverse conditions.
-This increases the likelihood that an individual shun negative or self destructive peer-pressure so that via better decision making youth are more apt to avoid certain of life’s pitfalls.
+This increases the likelihood that an individual is able to shun negative or self destructive peer-pressure so that via better decision making youth are more apt to avoid certain of life’s pitfalls.

 Above all else amateur boxing fills a void, as the sport’s many attributes help to develop within young people the social and interpersonal skills lacking in current school curriculums.
 These are in fact traits by which today’s major employers seek out prospective employees, this as opposed to selection based on academic achievement alone.